 This 7-Step Cybersecurity Kill-Chain Will Stop Your Enemy Cold!
-(But Not Before Gathering the Highly Prized Intelligence you want)
+(But Not Before Gathering the Highly Prized Intelligence they want)

 Intelli-Flex partner US ProTech has Mastered the Cybersecurity Kill Chain framework 1st developed with the DOD and in preparation for the CyberSecurity Summit, we wanted to share this information.
 It’s part of a process they have termed the “Intelligence Driven Defense model” for the identification and prevention of cybersecurity intrusion activity.
 The model identifies what 7-steps the adversaries must complete in order to achieve their objective and more importantly how and when to kill their presence.

-We are going to run this in this series of 4 blog posts, that will provide you the critical info needed to take action against the greatest threat of our time – Hackers using APT’s.
+We are going to run this in this series of 3 blog posts, that will provide you the critical info needed to take action against the greatest threat of our time – Hackers using APT’s.
 We've already covered steps one through four.

 a.
 Harvesting email addresses, conference information, etc.